filinvadim/warpnet/README.md

 # WARPNET
 ## General principles
-- warpnet must be independent of any 3rd party services
+- warpnet must be independent of any third party services
-- warpnet must be independent of any 3rd party technologies
+- warpnet must be independent of any third party technologies
 - warpnet node must be represented as a single executable file
 - warpnet must be a multiplatform service
 - warpnet must be a singleton node that running on machine, but it could have as many aliases as needed
-- warpnet member node must be managed only by nodes consensus
+- warpnet member node must be managed only by node consensus
 - warpnet business node could have centralized management
 - warpnet node must store private data only at host machine
 - warpnet member node must not be developed by a single programmer